dohoonk/Tutor-Quality-Scoring-System/docs/DEMO_GUIDE.md

 **What to Show:**
 - ✅ Consistent high SQS scores in the trend
-- ✅ Perfect FSRS feedback: "What went well" highlights all positives
+- ✅ Perfect FSQS feedback: "What went well" highlights all positives
 - ✅ Performance summary shows "Excellent consistency!"
 - ✅ All sessions green in the recent sessions table